DenchiSoft/VTubeStudio/README.md

 Items can be positioned/scaled/rotated using the `"positionX/Y"`, `"size"` and `"rotation"` fields.
 Please refer to the image showing the [VTube Studio coordinate system](#the-vts-coordinate-system) for more info on how to use these values.

+You should make sure that your plugin cleans up its items.
+You should absolutely never leave any items outside of the visible scene where the user can't access them anymore without using the **"Delete all items in the scene"** button.
+To make this easier for you, you can set `"unloadWhenPluginDisconnects"` to true.

+You can use the `"fadeTime"` field to specify a fade in/out time between 0 and 2 seconds for the item.
+If you set it to 0, the item will just appear instantly.

+You can specify the sorting order that the item should get loaded at in the scene using the `"order"` field.
+If that order is taken, the item will automatically be loaded at the next higher available order and if all higher orders are full, it will check lower orders.
+If you want the item loading to fail if the requested order is taken, use `failIfOrderTaken` to `true`.
+In that case an error of type `ItemOrderAlreadyTaken` is returned (see [ErrorsID.cs](https://github.com/DenchiSoft/VTubeStudio/blob/master/Files/ErrorID.cs)).

 There are also limits to some of the values.
-Specifically, the size has to be between 0 and 1, the positions have to be between -1000 and 1000, the fade time has to be between 0 and 2 and smoothing has to be between 0 and 1.
+Specifically, the size has to be between `0` and `1`, the positions have to be between `-1000` and `1000` (although `-1`/`1` are the screen edges), the fade time has to be between `0` and `2` seconds and smoothing has to be between `0` and `1`.
+If you go beyond those limits, an error of type `ItemLoadValuesInvalid` is returned.

 **`REQUEST`**
 ```json